thelonelinux/LeetCode_SWE_IntervLearn_AllInOne/src/Core_Java_Learning/Java_Readme.md

 ### 3. JAVA 8 - FEATURES
 * Interviewbit - https://www.interviewbit.com/blog/java-8-features/
+* In Java 8, a new notion called functional interfaces was introduced.
+A Functional Interface is an interface that has exactly one abstract method.
+To designate an interface as a Functional Interface, we don’t need to use the @FunctionalInterface annotation.
 * 1. FUNCTIONAL INTERFACES AND LAMBDA EXPRESSION
      * FUNCTIONAL INTERFACE
        * Functional Interfaces means only one Abstract Method in Interface, can have many default or static method though
        * So we can create object of this functional interfaces using lambda expression to implement abstract methods